BashmundShah/doge/README.md

 # Doge

 Welcome to the Doge project!
-This project is a React-based web application that showcases various dog breeds with details.
-It's built with Vite, TailwindCSS for styling, shadCn for UI library and leverages a custom React context for state management.
+This project is a React-based web application that showcases various dog breeds with details using [Dog API](https://dog.ceo/dog-api/documentation/breed).
+It's built with Vite, TailwindCSS for styling, shadcn/ui for UI library and leverages a custom React context for state management.

 ## Getting Started

 To get started with the Doge project, follow these steps:

-### Prerequisites

-- Node.js installed on your machine.
-- A package manager like npm or pnpm.

 ### Installation